-Enea devices
+Enea series devices

-All devices in INIM's new Enea series of addressable-analogue detection devices are LPCB certified and carry the CE mark according to CPD.
+All Enea series devices manufactured by INIM Electronics for addressable-analogue detection are LPCB certified and carry the CE mark in compliance with the CPD standard.

 Each device is equipped with a short-circuit isolator which, in the event of short-circuit between two control-panel (loop) connection wires, is capable of interrupting the negative wire and isolating the wire section concerned.
-Up to 240 devices can be connected.
+The loop supports up to 240 devices.
 Each device is identified by a factory-assigned serial number which allows automatic addressing.

-INIM's Enea series provides three analogue detector models:
+INIM Electronics provides three Enea series analogue-detector models:

-- Optical chamber with sealed upper-part and 500 micron hole-diameter mesh insect screen - Three-colour LED Red for alarm, Green flash for standby and for identification from the control panel; Yellow for fault status - Supervised remote output configurable from the control panel - Automatic recognition of remote signaller connection - Drift compensation for sensor drift caused by dust in the chamber - Sensitivity selection for smoke and heat thresholds - Operating mode selection (for ED300 version) Only smoke; Only heat - AND mode, OR mode, PLUS mode - Complete diagnostics provides contamination level and real-time values - Memory of the smoke and temperature levels measured in the five-minute period prior to the last alarm detected - Bypass plate on base guarantees continuity in the event of removal of the detector from the line
+- Optical chamber with sealed upper-part and 500 micron hole-diameter mesh insect screen - Tricolour LED red for alarm, green flash for standby and for identification at the control panel; yellow for fault status - Supervised remote output configurable from the control panel - Automatic recognition of remote signaller connection - Drift compensation for sensor drift caused by dust in the chamber - Sensitivity selection for smoke and heat thresholds - Operating mode selection (for ED300 version) Only smoke; Only heat - AND mode, OR mode, PLUS mode - Complete diagnostics provides contamination level and real-time values - Memory of the smoke and temperature levels measured in the five-minute period prior to the last alarm detected - Bypass plate on base guarantees line continuity in the event of removal of the detector